A machine learning route between band mapping and band structure: Results

 The reconstructed 14 valence bands of WSe$_2$ initialized by LDA-level DFT are shown in Fig. \ref{fig:recon}b-d and Supplementary Videos.
-To globally compare the computed and reconstructed bands at a consistent resolution, we expand the BS in shape descriptors, such as orthonormal polynomial bases \cite{Zhang2004}, which forms a unified representation of BS data unbiased by the underlying electronic detail.
+To globally compare the computed and reconstructed bands at a consistent resolution, we expand the BS in orthonormal polynomial bases \cite{Zhang2004}, which are global shape descriptors and unbiased by the underlying electronic detail.
 The geometric featurization of band dispersion allows multiscale sampling and comparison using the coefficient (or feature) vectors \cite{Khotanzad1990}.
-Although the choice of basis is not unique, Zernike polynomials (ZPs) are used to decompose the 3D dispersion surfaces (see Fig. \ref{fig:repr} and Methods) because of their existing adaptations to various boundary conditions \cite{Mahajan2007}.
+We choose Zernike polynomials (ZPs) to decompose the 3D dispersion surfaces (see Fig. \ref{fig:repr} and Methods) because of their existing adaptations to various boundary conditions \cite{Mahajan2007}.

 In Fig. \ref{fig:repr}a-b, the band dispersions show generally decreasing dependence (seen from the magnitude of coefficients) on basis terms with increasing complexities (see Fig. \ref{fig:repr}a), and the majority of dispersion is encoded into a subset of the terms (see Fig. \ref{fig:repr}b).
-The example in Fig.~\ref{fig:repr}b and more numerical evidence in Supplementary Fig. \ref{fig:approx} illustrate the approximation capability of the hexagonal ZPs.
-Concisely, the coefficient amplitudes and their distribution function as geometric fingerprints of the energy bands to describe their dispersions on a global scale.
-We can then use similarity or distance metrics (see Methods) for their classification and comparison \cite{Khotanzad1990}, an approach inspired by content-based image retrieval from databases \cite{Datta2008}.
-For example, in Fig.~\ref{fig:repr}c, the positive cosine similarity confirms the strong shape (or dispersion) resemblance of the 7 pairs of spin-split energy bands in the reconstructed BS of WSe$_2$, while the low negative values, such as those between bands 1-2 and 13-14, reflect the opposite directions of their respective dispersion (see Fig. \ref{fig:recon}d).
-These observations are consistent with the outcome obtained from DFT calculations (see Supplementary Fig. \ref{fig:bandhzps}).
+This observation implies that moderate smoothing may be applied to remove high-frequency features to improve the reconstruction in case of limited-quality data (acquired without sufficient accumulation time), which is often unavoidable when materials exhibit vacuum degradation, or during experimental parameter tuning.
+The example in Fig.~\ref{fig:repr}b and additional numerical evidence in Supplementary Fig. \ref{fig:approx} illustrate the approximation capability of the hexagonal ZPs.
+Concisely, these coefficients act as geometric fingerprints of the energy band dispersion, which enable the use of similarity or distance metrics (see Methods) for their comparison \cite{Khotanzad1990}.
+In Fig.~\ref{fig:repr}c, the positive cosine similarity confirms the strong shape (or dispersion) resemblance of the 7 pairs of spin-split energy bands in the reconstructed BS of WSe$_2$, while the low negative values, such as those between bands 1-2 and 13-14, reflect the opposite directions of their respective dispersion (see Fig. \ref{fig:recon}d).
+These observations are consistent with the outcome obtained from DFT calculations (see Supplementary Fig. \ref{fig:bandhzps}).\\